 As a matter of practice, we will hire from within wherever possible.
 For senior leader roles, if no internal candidates are identified, a search will be conducted externally to find the best candidate for the leader role.
 The hire may or may not come from one of the communities where we have a presence.
 We also support these candidates with relocation assistance.
-In 2022, approximately 95 percent of newly hired senior leaders - 19 in total - came from local communities.
+In 2023, approximately 86 percent of newly hired senior leaders - 12 in total - came from local communities.
 For the purpose of this indicator, "significant locations of operation" refers to United States, Canada and Brazil.
-"Senior leaders" is defined as those individuals who are responsible for a business unit, corporate function, business unit function, country or operations site; "local community" is defined as the country where our operations are located.
+"Senior leaders" is defined as those individuals who are responsible for a business unit, corporate function, business unit function, country or operations site; in accordance with GRI instructions, we define "local community" as the country where our operations are located.
 "Senior leaders" represent less than 3 percent of our total workforce.